OTA Updates

 - Verify device is online:

-- Verify device has sufficient free memory (>50KB)
+ping pool-controller.local - Ensure device has sufficient free memory (>50KB)

 - Try increasing timeout in